VitorMRodovalho/SnipeScheduler-FleetManager/README.md

 ![Reservations](https://github.com/user-attachments/assets/8d4880c5-6203-4d5f-84e0-5c43d9672afa)

-ReserveIT is a PHP/MySQL web app that layers equipment booking and checkout workflows on top of Snipe-IT.
+SnipeScheduler is a PHP/MySQL web app that layers equipment booking and checkout workflows on top of Snipe-IT.
 It has been very deliberately designed to use the Snipe-IT API for all functions and not the Snipe-IT database directly.
 This allows it to sit on a separate server to your Snipe-IT Installation, and doesn't require direct access to the Snipe-IT server from the user endpoint.
 As long as this app can access your Snipe-IT API from the server side, this app should function.
 Images from Snipe-IT are delivered via an image proxy.

 Due to the fact that the Snipe-IT API is used for all functions, there is currently a requirement for this app and Snipe-IT to be configured to use either LDAP, Google OAuth or Microsoft Entra OAuth for authentication.
 There is currently no local user signup or login available on this app yet.
 However I am open to implementing this if you feel this would help.
 Please do ask!